Coleogyne: Leaves

 The leaves are inversely lanceolate, up to 3/8" long, have a small point at the tip, and are arranged in opposite pairs along the stem, which is uncommon in members of the rose family.

 It forms vast communities in the Canyonlands region, and in the Mojave Desert.

-Flowering is triggered by a heavy spring rain in this desert-adapted species.
+Flowering is triggered by heavy spring rain in this desert-adapted species.
 The leathery flowers grow at the ends of small stems.
 They are encased in thick, fuzzy sepals which are yellow inside and reddish or orange on the outer surface.
 There are no petals, but the sepals remain after the flower opens, surrounding the patch of whiskery stamens and the central pistil.
 The fruit is an achene a few millimeters long.
 The plant reproduces from seed, but very rarely.
 The seeds do not disperse well and seedlings do not survive in large numbers.
 A narrow range of temperature and moisture is required for the reproduction of this species, so it is sporadic, but the plants are hardy and long-lived.

 Coleogyne ramosissima produces stenophyllanin A, an ellagitannin.